Growing Home Garden Tomatoes

 Blossom end rot

 Very common problem on homegrown tomatoes.
 It appears as a depressed brownish, rather dry rot the size of a dime to a half dollar on the blossom end of the fruit.
 It is caused by a calcium deficiency coupled with wide fluctuations in available moisture.
 Training and pruning may increase blossom end rot.
-Remove the affected fruit so other fruits on the plant will develop normally, and keep the plants well watered.
-Provide adequate amounts of water along with good soil drainage.
+Remove the affected fruit so other fruits on the plant will develop normally, and keep the plants well-watered and adequately supplied with calcium.
 Mulch to maintain a more uniform moisture supply.
-Avoid cultivating, or hoeing, near the roots of tomato plants.
+Avoid cultivating, or hoeing, near the roots of tomato plants, which can lead to root pruning and restricted waster uptake.
 Do not use ammonia fertilizers.

 Badly formed tomatoes on the blossom end, usually rough with scar tissue.
-Cold weather at time of blossom set intensifies the deformities.
+Cool weather at time of blossom set intensifies the deformities.
 Catfacing is usually most common in the large-fruited beefsteak-type tomatoes.